 How to Choose the Steak

-Still, it’s best to select a piece with fine grain and as little connective tissue as possible.
+It’s best to select a piece with fine grain and as little connective tissue as possible.
 The connective tissue is the part of the meat that makes it chewy, which can ruin the experience, especially if you’re cooking for fussy children.

-As a side note, a piece of meat with connective tissue is not bad, but it works best with recipes where you use slow cooking (like London broil) because then the tissue will melt and turn into delicious gelatine.
+As a side note, a piece of meat with connective tissue is not bad, but it works best with recipes where you use slow-cooking (like London broil) because then the tissue will melt and turn into delicious gelatine.

 A good way to select meat for steaks is to ask your butcher for a cut that’s from a single muscle (no connective tissue) and medium to little fat marbling.